About Joslyn

 I am Joslyn Roadstrom and I am honored to serve you on this journey.
 Although I have cared for many beautiful souls at the end of life, the current leg of my story started after my only child passed away in 2020.
 Israel was a special little boy and became free from his physical body at only 22 months, 4 days, and 11 hours.
 This rocked my world and I spun into shock and depression.
 I did not want to continue on and it took 7 months to decide I wanted to live.
 I wrote in a journal, "My life is going to be different now...but it can be beautifully different."
-And the journey of hating and loving my grief began.
-Healing from grief has been heart wrenching, eye opening, confusing, and a gift.
-I wanted to turn my pain into something and find meaning in it all, and I realized it started with honoring the love and not the pain.
+And the journey of hating and loving my grief began to unfold.
+Healing grief has been heart wrenching, eye opening, confusing, and a gift.
+Healing means honoring the love more instead of the pain.

 I decided I really wanted to help people become a better version of themselves.
 I became a Functional Medicine Certified Health Coach.
-But there was still a piece of the puzzle missing.
-I heard the word Death Doula and almost fell out of my chair.
+I started with getting clients who had unresolved grief.
+One day when I was asking God who my gifts were meant for and I heard the word Death Doula- almost fell out of my chair.
 This was it, I had found my calling.
-This made so much sense to me as over the years, I have felt like there had to be a better way to love the dying.
-I watched as many died in the nursing homes either with no one around or sub-par care.
-I watched my son die with a million doctors and nurses, tubes, wires, beeps, and sterility.
-I remember having to leave him at the hospital and how disturbed it made me.
-There is a better way.
+This made so much sense to me as over the years, I have felt like there had to be a better way to care for the dying and a better way to grieve.
+I watched as many died in nursing homes either with no one around or sub-par care.
+There is a better way and it’s my mission to empower others to have a good death.
 This work is incredibly sacred and it’s an honor to help others learn better options.
 It is possible for the dying and their families to find peace and meaning in this period of transition.

 I am a certified death doula through DoulaGivers International and a certified Grief Educator through David Kessler.

-I am honored to be this resource for you and to help you in your journey whether its planning for end of life or helping you tend to the garden of grief.
+I am honored to be a companion for you and to help you in your journey whether its planning for end of life or helping you tend to the garden of grief.

 I reside in the beautiful flint hills of Manhattan, Kansas.